 For starters, develop your voice.
 Ghostwriting involves writing other people’s voices; it can become so interesting that you are writing like one of your clients.

 Build your personal brand.

 I believe if you have writing skills already, ghostwriting, without writing for yourself, isn’t the best way to get to the top.
 Many people who will hire you are only willing to pay the bare minimum and sell the work you’ve created for them.
 If it sells, they will come back for more.
 If it doesn’t sell, they will leave a bad review.

 This is not how you want to spend the rest of your writing career.
 It’s not how you want to have an audience and a volume of work that will bring you a fortune.

-Often, the buyer didn’t know my name or that I was the one handling the job.
+The buyer often didn’t know my name or that I was handling the job.
 They hire people on Upwork or Fiverr, who outsource to me outside those platforms.